arturmatlega/instalguru-blog-en/_drafts/how-to-lay-tiles-tile-installation-doesn-t-have-to-be-hard.md

 If the base surface is too weak, it won't hold the tiles, which are going to fall off after a while.
 It is, therefore, highly important to remove the outer, loose layer of the floor until it cannot be scratched anymore.
 Then the surface needs to be primed.
 Thank to this, the floor or the wall will be resistant to moisture which could get under the tile.

 It is crucial to choose the right mortar mix, fit to the surface and the tile. **To make laying the tiles easier and more effective - plan your work sensibly.** It is recommended to lay whole tiles at the most visible spots,.
 If you need to cut tile, make sure to do it in the less visible areas.
-If it is possible - reduce cutting to minimum.
+If it is possible - reduce the cutting to minimum.

 ## Tools which will help you with tile installation

-Standard tile installation on a wall or on the floor requires using professional, specialist equipment.
+Standard tile installation on a wall or floor requires using professional, specialist equipment.
 When laying tile, you are going to need the following tools:

 {:.list.list-positive}